gph82/mdciao/README.rst

 Status
 ======
 ``mdciao`` is approaching its first major release, so less changes in the API and CLI calls are expected.
-Still, please note that some changes are very likely to happen.
-For more info on semantic versioning please check `the semver page <https://semver.org/#spec-item-4>`_.
+For more info on semantic versioning please check
+`the semver page <https://semver.org/#spec-item-4>`_.

 TODOs